- 01. What is State Income Tax?

 Services: State services are funded through property taxes and sales tax, which in turn help to support public services, including police, infrastructure, and schools.

 Economy: The economy of Nevada relies heavily on tourism and entertainment, as well as the gaming industry.
-Cities like Reno and Las Vegas heavily rely on such industries.
+Cities like Reno and Las Vegas heavily rely on such sectors.
 The uncertainties further contribute to the turmoil in job creation and affect the economic growth as well.

-New Hampshire:
+New Hampshire

 South Dakota